 Unlike the neo-synergists, it is inevitable that a fork hive will dissolve the individuality of its members.
-The fork hive begins as identical copies of the same mind, after all, and the lack of barriers is a powerful counter to divergence (although it is not impossible.)
+The fork hive begins as identical copies of the same mind, after all, and the lack of barriers is a powerful counter to divergence.
 The degree of independence forks can develop is based upon latency and bandwidth in communication.
 As the link is degrades, divergence increases.
 Forks that remain within close contact (within the same habitat or city) are kept so similar as to be the different trains of thought of one individual.
 Forks venturing further will begin to diverge, as the total mind-link gives way to frequent short-term memory and emotional updates, or even long-term, biographical memory only.

 In the long term, a fork hive will slowly diversify from a single shared mind into an ecosystem of egos.
 If a hive seeks to be in multiple places at once, it must accept the divergence that distance causes.
 A mature hive might consist of multiple groups, with divergence occurring on the scale of the groups themselves.
 10 forks in Valles-New Shanghai would have a strong enough connection to prevent all divergence and can be considered one person with incredible multitasking abilities.
 All of those forks would a looser connection to the group in Olympus, who are themselves tightly bonded.
 The relationship between groups is closer than that of typical individuals, but loose enough to allow for divergence, imperfect cooperation and even competition.